csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

   - Column names and type look great (they match)

-  - Station names and/or ids (check for and remove duplicates)
+  - Station names and ids (check for and remove duplicates)

   - There is no trip duration (create field and scrutinize)